 (Dr Steven Dykstra)

-Explicitly and systematically teaching the 176 most common English spellings over the course of the first three years of primary, and how to read and spell them in monosyllabic and polysyllabic words, ensures that virtually every child is enabled to swiftly and accurately decode around 90% of the words in print they might meet throughout the rest of their time in education and beyond. ”(T)hough the words that are used most often are only one syllable long”, at least 80% of words in the English language are polysyllabic (McGuinness.
-1998 p291).
+Explicitly and systematically teaching the 176 common English spellings over the course of the first three years of primary, and how to read and spell them in monosyllabic and polysyllabic words, ensures that virtually every child is enabled to accurately decode around 90% of the words in print they might meet in the future. ”(T)hough the words that are used most often are only one syllable long”, at least 80% of words in the English language are polysyllabic (McGuinness.
+1998 p.291). ‘

 Reading Longer Words: Insights Into Multisyllabic Word Reading: